 Main Page Content

-Iowa Now is the official, one-stop source for University of Iowa news produced by University Communication and Marketing and partners across campus.
+Iowa Now is the official, one-stop source for University of Iowa news produced by the UI Office of Strategic Communication and partners across campus.

 We welcome content and ideas from campus communication professionals.
-Share draft content and story suggestions with your unit’s UCM liaison, or contact Steve Pradarelli, 319-384-0007, or Lois Gray, 319-384-0077, for information about becoming an Iowa Now contributor.
+Share draft content and story suggestions with your unit’s Office of Strategic Communication liaison, or contact Lois Gray, 319-384-0077, for more information about Iowa Now.

 All content published in Iowa Now appears on the website — new headlines show up in the running list of “recent” items on every page, every story gets a permanent URL, and users can easily find items and topics via searches, tags, and keywords.
 Headlines for all stories also are included in RSS and other feeds.

 Iowa Now is the central venue for sharing UI news with various audiences, including external media — many of the items once labeled "press releases" or "news releases" are now presented as stories aimed at multiple audiences.
 We encourage external media to follow Iowa Now feeds or subscribe to email alerts to get the latest.

 The Office of Strategic Communication strives to keep Iowa Now engaging, informative, and broadly representative of the university.
 The following guidelines help us meet that goal:

 - All content must reflect and advance the university’s missions.